 Descrizione Microwave Imaging (MWI) has been used extensively to image dielectric bodies due to the fact that microwave radiation can penetrate into many optically opaque mediums such as living systems.
 In particular MWI can be used to exploit the differences in dielectric properties of human tissues.
 The tissues are illuminated with low-power electromagnetic (EM) waves at microwave frequencies, radiated by a set of antennas surrounding the tissues.
 The resulting scattered EM waves are recorded by the same antennas and processed with suitable algorithms to translate them into an image, which allows to locate targets and/or distinguish tissues (based on their estimated dielectric properties).

-In this Thesis the student will be involved in the development and prototyping of microwave imaging systems for two main applications: breast cancer and brain anomalies detection.
+In this Thesis the student will be involved in the development and prototyping of microwave imaging systems for brain anomalies detection and monitoring

 The main activities will be: